-You may figure a credit for qualified education expenses, in excess of \$250, you paid during 2016 if
+You may figure a credit for qualified education expenses, in excess of \$250, you paid during 2017 if any receipts you received from your student's school.
+For more details, see Publication 112, Education Expense Credit General Rules and Requirements for Schools.

-- you were the parent or legal guardian of a full-time student who was under the age of 21 at the close of the school year, - you and your student were Illinois residents when you paid the expenses, and - your student attended kindergarten through twelfth grade at a public or nonpublic school in Illinois during 2016.
+- you were the parent or legal guardian of a full-time student who was under the age of 21 at the close of the school year, - you and your student were Illinois residents when you paid the expenses, and - your student attended kindergarten through twelfth grade at a public or nonpublic school in Illinois during 2017.